 Salary guide - architects and architecture

-The RIBA Jobs Salary Benchmark 2020 is extracted from the RIBA Business Benchmarking Report, published in November 2019, drawing on insights from 3,000 plus RIBA Chartered Practices.
+The RIBA Jobs Salary Report 2021 uses data from the RIBA Business Benchmarking Report, published in December 2020, drawing on insights from nearly 4,000 RIBA Chartered Practices.

-Whether you are a student about to become a Part 1 Architectural Assistant, a highly qualified Architect or a Director/Partner of a practice, having the right salary benchmark is vital to getting the most from your job seeking or recruitment.
+Whether you are a student about to become a Part 1 Architectural Assistant, a highly qualified Architect, or a Director/Partner of a practice, having the right salary information is vital to getting the most from your job seeking or recruitment.
 It gives jobseekers valuable insight when applying for positions.
-It gives recruiters an understanding of their position in the industry, so job adverts can be competitive, attract talent and stand out.
+It gives recruiters an understanding of their position in the industry, so job adverts can be competitive, attract talent and stand out .

-This salary benchmark has been extracted from our Business Benchmarking report and provides data on the average architects’ salary.
+This salary benchmark has been extracted from the RIBA's Business Benchmarking report and provides data on the average architect's salary.

 Average salary of all staff in the architecture industry